eiriklied/ruby-kurs-uia/del_2/README.md

     end

     per = Person.new
-    puts per.what_are_you_saying? # should output "What are you saying?" puts per.come_back "Pål" # should output "Come back Pål"
+    puts per.what_are_you_saying? # should output "what are you saying?" puts per.come_back "Pål" # should output "come back Pål"

 Output må være som spesifisert ovenfor.